 Recent studies confirm these trends.
 According to Gartner, more than 33% of large organizations will have analysts practicing decision intelligence by 2023, and 75% of enterprises will shift from piloting to operationalizing AI by the end of 2024.

-Yes, but that’s not so easy.
+Yes, but it’s not so easy.

 Many data-driven projects fail.
 Why?